weweb-assets/plugin-supabase-auth/src/markdown/settings.md

-# How to configure the Supabase auth plugin
+# How to configure the Supabase Auth plugin

+Learn how to configure the Supabase Auth plugin [here](https://docs.weweb.io/plugins/auth-systems/supabase-auth.html).